-Ref Risk Title and overview Likelihood Impact Score Rank Description Mitigation Risk Owner Dates/ Deadlines Risk s Related to Funding/Finance cial Position 12 GPF Project Repayments 4 3 12 Med Capital Programme Team are working with project leads to understand where projects are impacted.
+Ref f Risk Title and overview Likelihood Impact Score Rank Description Mitigation Risk Owner Dates/ Deadlines Ris Risks Related to Funding/Financial Position 12 GPF Project Repayments 4 3 12 Med GPF projects are flagging where repayments are likely to be delayed and conversations with the Capital Programme Team are underway.
+All options are being explored and changes have been played through in planning and therefore the impact has reduced Capital Programme Team are working with project leads to understand where projects are impacted.
 Future rounds of GPF allocations are currently held and assumptions about future repayments will be downgraded to take into account additional risks H Dyer Ongoing 15 Misadministration of grants 3 4 12 Med Grants issued by HMG can potentially be clawed-back by HMG if SELEP cannot demonstrate that they have been used in line with the conditions and restrictions set at the time of award by the grant awarding body.
 Back to back agreements are in place but should HMG claw back we would be required to pay immediately whilst legal action to claw back from the recipient of the grant could take some time.
-The number Back to back agreements are in place and the Accountable Body provides advice on the correct application of grants by SELEP.
-A further review of the capital programme and assessment of application of grant funding was planned for 2020/21 but this has been put on hold due to social-distancing.
-Consideration will be given as to how oversight of the application of grants can be structured and in a virtual manner if necessary.
-Each Management Team member who has grant funded activity takes responsibility for ensuring that grant conditions are understood and met All Man Team Ongoing XX Future viability of the operational budget 5 5 10 Med Ibudget has been announced for 2023/24.
-Although this increases certainty going A further consultation with staff will be required early in the new financial year.
+The number All Man Team Ongoing 38 Future viability of the operational budget 5 5 10 Med budget has been announced for 2023/24.
+Although this increases certainty going forward, the significant reduction will affect the resources and activities of both the A further consultation with staff will be required early in the new financial year.
 This will then allow for a longer term resolution to the ongoing financial risks associated with the Secretariat.
 Ongoing 43 LEP Review - insufficient future funding to support operations and/or interventions 5 5 25 High HMG has made clear that, at least in the short term, no further capital investment monies will be awarded to LEPs.
 This will severely impact not only our ability to deliver interventions as set out in our Recovery and Renewal Plan but also will restrict the level of influence we can have in the region.
 This also further restricts our ability to support the operations of the Secretariat as no interest can be earned and there is no opportunity to charge administration fees for the management of capital schemes.
 The Chair of SELEP is leading the LEP Review working group for funding and is clear on the requirement for governmental support.
 Discussions with Catalyst South have confirmed this is the case across the wider region and is likely to be true for the entire LEP community.
 CEO 31/03/2023